LukeShead/Project-03/README.md

 This project is to design an anagram solver, the user will be given an input area, here they can enter up to 3 letters and here they will be able to see a word that matches the most with the letters that they have entered, if they enter special characters or even numbers the acronym will not be shown and a message will print telling them that it is not letters.
 The purpose of the game is to allow the user to solve acronyms that they need to.

+### The Planning.

+The first stage to planning the project was creating the user stories, I used them to follow

 ### This is the code I used